fiasinstitute/glosa/glosa/gid/index.md

 ## Technical

-The files above have been subject to continuous and repeated amendments by the Glossa community.
+The files above have been subject to continuous and repeated amendments by the Glosa community.

 **English**.
 [History of file modifications](gidhist.htm), [Missing words](gidmiss.htm) (outdated), [Synonyms in Core](cosyn.htm) (outdated), [Similar Synonyms](simsyn/simsyn.htm), [Word Derivation Scheme](gwds.htm).
 The [historic version](centrao.htm) of the "1000 most frequent words" list.